-We have written before about the success of the Jews due to their community based organizations.
-They are a nation within a nation with many whose loyalty lies first and foremost to Israel and the Jewish community.
+We have written before about the success of the Jews due to their community-based organizations.
+They are a nation within a nation with many whose loyalty lies first and foremost with Israel and the Jewish community.
 The Jews' community organizations generally have little or no loyalty to their host country and as we showed in our previous article.
-Each of these community groups are linked to hundreds of other umbrella groups around the world.
+Each of these community groups is linked to hundreds of other umbrella groups around the world.

-The core Jewish population from 2014 was estimated to be 14.2 million, and is roughly 0.2% of the world's population.
-It is astounding how many societies, groups, organizations, committees and associations they have actively running across the globe.
-Even with all these successful, established groups, the Jewish community is still crying poor about their Jewish identity being in turmoil and they are throwing even more money into establishing a sense of Jewish pride and ancestry in the younger generations.
+The core Jewish population from 2014 was estimated to be 14.2 million and is roughly 0.2% of the world's population.
+It is astounding how many societies, groups, organizations, committees and associations they have actively run across the globe.
+Even with all these successful, established groups, the Jewish community is still crying poor about their Jewish identity being in turmoil and they are throwing, even more, money into establishing a sense of Jewish pride and ancestry in the younger generations.

 ||318.9 million (2014)||Between 5.7 and 6.8 million|

 |Russia||143.5 million (2013)||186,000|

 Many argue that there are plenty of organizations in the countries listed in the table above who are representing gentile Europeans such as RSL, Rotary, Scouts etc, but it is important to realize that these organizations are not fully representative of gentile Europeans and simply cover interests within specific fields.
 People need to get active from within these organizations and start to enact change.
 At the same time, we need a solid international organization to represent the European people.